 In addition to enforcement of mask and social distancing protocols, all on-campus students and staff are required to complete a daily personal health screening that evaluates whether they can safely come to school.
 Anyone who enters the building is required to undergo a temperature screening.

-Yes, classrooms in the main building have the FC48 bipolar ionization products added to their rooftop HVAC units.
+Classrooms in the main building have the FC48 bipolar ionization products added to their rooftop HVAC units.
 CLICK HERE to view the specification sheet.
 These units have an upgraded MERV 13 filter installed as well.
 HEPA filters are not installed on these units because they restrict air flow too much.

-Classrooms without compatiable HVAC units will have individual air purifiers in them.
+Classrooms without compatiable HVAC units have individual air purifiers in them.
 The IQAir HealthPro Plus model has a HEPA filter and bipolar ionization.
 CLICK HERE to view the specification sheet for these products.